General officers in the Confederate States Army: Major generals by seniority

-Evander Mclver Law was promoted to the rank of Major General on March 20, 1865, on the recommendation of Generals Johnston and Hampton just before the surrender.
+Evander McIver Law was promoted to the rank of major general on March 20, 1865, on the recommendation of generals Johnston and Hampton just before the surrender.
 The promotion was too late to be confirmed by the Confederate Congress however.

 Lieutenant general

-There were 18 lieutenant generals in the Confederate States Army, and these general officers were often corps commanders within armies or military department heads in charge of geographic sections and all soldiers in those boundaries.
-All of the Confederate lieutenant generals were in the PACS.
+The Confederate Army had 18 lieutenant generals, who were often corps commanders within armies or military department heads in charge of geographic sections and all soldiers in those boundaries.
+All Confederate lieutenant generals were in the PACS.
 The Confederate Congress legalized the creation of army corps on September 18, 1862, and directed that lieutenant generals lead them.
 These generals were to be nominated by President Davis and confirmed by the C.S.
 Senate.
 Lieutenant generals outranked major generals and all other lesser officers.
+Most were graduates of the United States Military Academy and were former officers in the United States Army, with the exceptions of Richard Taylor, Wade Hampton III, and Nathan Bedford Forrest.

-This rank was not synonymous with the U.S. Army's use of it; Ulysses S. Grant (1822–1885) was one of only two U.S. lieutenant generals during the war, the other being Winfield Scott (1786–1866), General-in-Chief of the United States Army 1841–1861, at the beginning of the American Civil War who also served in the War of 1812 (1812–1815), and led an army in the field during the Mexican–American War (1846–1849), received a promotion to brevet lieutenant general by a special Act of Congress in 1855.
+This rank was not synonymous with the U.S. Army's use of it; Ulysses S. Grant (1822–1885) was one of only two U.S. lieutenant generals during the war; the other was Winfield Scott (1786–1866), General-in-Chief of the United States Army 1841–1861, at the beginning of the American Civil War who also served in the War of 1812 (1812–1815), and led an army in the field during the Mexican–American War (1846–1848), received a promotion to brevet lieutenant general by a special Act of Congress in 1855.
 Gen. Grant was the only U.S. Army lieutenant general in active service at the time of his promotion on March 9, 1864.
-Grant became General-in-Chief, commander of the United States Army ("Union Army"), answering directly to President Abraham Lincoln and charged with the task of leading the U.S. Army to victory over the Confederate States Army.
+Grant became General-in-Chief, commander of the United States Army ("Union Army"), answering directly to President Abraham Lincoln and charged with the task of leading the U.S. Army to victory over the Confederate Army.
 The CSA lieutenant general rank is also roughly equivalent to lieutenant general in the modern U.S. Army.